 3.5 Finance and legal compliance

 NZNO members want leaders with a specific kind of financial and legal expertise – one which serves, rather than dominates, our agenda for nursing and health.
+I believe I have brought this kind of expertise to our organisation.

 3.6 NZNO’s commitment to Te Tiriti o Waitangi Tikanga Māori, Matauranga Māori and NZNO’s commitment to the bi-cultural values and the role of Te Runanga Aotearoa.